GeospatialResearch/Digital-Twins/README.md

 1. You may inspect the logs of the backend in the celery window.

-1. You may inspect the PostgreSQL database by logging in using the credentials you stored in the `.env` file and a database client such as `psql` or pgAdmin or dbeaver or PyCharm Professional.
+1. You may inspect the PostgreSQL database by logging in using the credentials you stored in the `.env` file and a database client such as `psql` or pgAdmin or DBeaver or PyCharm Professional.

 ## Using the Digital Twin application
 1. With the visualisation server running, visit the address shown in the visualisation server window, default [http://localhost:8080](http://localhost:8080)